FG receives 6 new training aircraft – The Sun Nigeria

 Efforts to boost pilots training at the Nigerian College of Aviation Technology (NCAT), Zaria, Kaduna State, gained traction on Friday, as the federal government formally received six new aircraft in Austria, which will be delivered to the college in three weeks.

-“In our effort to catch up with technology inline with our approved roadmap.
-Our efforts has earned Zaria the status of ICAO regional training center of excellence”.
+“In our effort to catch up with technology in line with our approved roadmap.
+Our efforts have earned Zaria the status of ICAO regional training center of excellence”.

 Within the same period, the International Civil Aviation Organization (ICAO), Global Aviation Training (GAT) recognized it as the training institution with the highest number of trained instructors and ICAO courses.